sbowman/hermes-pgx/v2/README.md

 regardless; that way if the `conn` is acting as a basic connection, it requires the release, and if it's a transaction it doesn't hurt.

+You may also "try" a lock, using the try functions:

+    lock, err := db.TryLock(ctx, 22)
+    lock, err := tx.TryLock(ctx, 22)

+This will either return an advisory lock if it's available, or it will immediately return `ErrLocked` if it's not.
+This can be used in situations where if one instance of an app finds the lock, it can safely assume another instance is performing the function, such as cleaning up the database.

 ## Deprecated

 The pgx package changes how custom types are handled.